Slingers (Marvel Comics): Fictional team history

-Aside from brief cameos in New Warriors and Contest of Champions II—during which they were defeated by the New Warriors in a game of basketball, the teams reasoning that not every contest had to be a straight-out fight—the team made no appearances elsewhere, and in their own series only received a few brief appearances by their inspiration, Spider-Man.
-When it was revealed that the Black Marvel had received the costumes through a deal with the demon Mephisto, the Slingers broke from him, and then returned to free his soul from Mephisto.
-The Black Marvel died, free from Mephisto's grasp, and the team apparently disbanded.
+After learning that Black Marvel had received the costumes through a deal with the demon Mephisto, the Slingers work to free his soul from Mephisto.
+Black Marvel dies, free from Mephisto's grasp, and the team apparently disbands.
 Ricochet made several guest appearances in the Marvel comic Runaways as a member of Excelsior, a group of former teenage heroes whose goals are to help fellow teenage superheroes adjust to mundane lives, and to dissuade other super-powered teenagers from becoming heroes.
-They were introduced in "True Believers," the first arc of Runaways Volume Two.
-Ricochet (while attending their usual group meeting) followed both Darkhawk and the third Spider-Woman on their mission to take down the MGH dealers that once used Mattie as a source for the drug.